The Restricted Roads (20 mph Speed Limit) (Wales) Order 2022 - Questions and Answers

 What is it?

 This order requires approval by Senedd Cymru (Welsh Government) and changes the speed limit for restricted roads (those with lighting at intervals of not more than 200yds) from 30mph to 20mph.
 This order would become effective 17th September 2023.
 It was debated in Senedd on 12th July 2022 and passed 39 votes to 15.

 Does this mean that a blanket speed limit of 20mph would apply to all roads which are currently 30mph?

 No. National speed limits are the default limit which applies, but local highway authorities have always had the ability to set a different speed limit on individual roads to allow for particular local requirements.
 The Welsh Government has always planned that local highway authorities could use their local powers to set exceptions to a national speed limit.
-Whilst it will be providing guidance for local highway authorities, the Welsh Government has no powers to disallow a local highway authority setting a different limit to the national limit for a particular road.
+It has provided guidance for local highway authorities.
+In particular a restricted road may be changed from 20mph where "robust and evidenced application of local factors indicates otherwise".
 This is done through a Traffic Regulation Order by the local highway authority which includes a local consultation process.
 Note that "decisions on exceptions should not be influenced by existing traffic speeds" and "the fact that a section of a road is on a bus route is not in itself a justification for making an exception".

 If local authorities have always been able to set a 20mph limit that was different to the national limit then why can’t a 30mph national limit be kept and changed to 20mph by the local highway authority as current?